Before the Graph Works, the Data Has to Talk: Exalate’s Take on Atlassian Team ’26

 AI Needs the Work Story, Not Just the Work Item

-Atlassian is pushing deeper into AI-supported work, agents, service workflows, and connected context across its platform.
+Atlassian is pushing deeper into AI-supported work — agents, service workflows, and connected context across its platform.
 AI agents were presented less like tools and more like participants in work.
+That direction increases the importance of synchronization.
+As AI agents transition into multi-step execution and automated workflows, their output relies entirely on the scope of their visibility.

 For enterprise teams, AI raises a practical question: what can the system see, and can teams trust what it sees?
+The synchronization layer determines whether AI agents see a cohesive sequence of events or a set of isolated data points.
+The quality of the output is only ever as good as the completeness of the context.

 “The industry is moving from feature-heavy software toward workflow-first ecosystems.
 AI can reduce friction, but it only earns trust when people stay in control of the logic, the data, and the boundaries.
-Enterprises do not just want more automation.
+Enterprises don’t just want more automation.
 They want to know exactly what moves, what stays local, and who owns the decision.”

 — Francis Martens, CEO of Exalate

+The future of work won’t be powered by AI alone.
 It will be powered by AI that understands the right context, acts within the right boundaries, and moves across systems without breaking the trust teams rely on.

-See you in Amsterdam.
 Bring the messy use case.
 We’ll keep the details intact.

 Questions From the Floor.
 Answers We Actually Have.